Wise, elegant, gentle, and caring.

 Artists do not apply directly for these awards and have no idea they are even under consideration.
 A Recommendation Board, comprising conductors, instrumentalists, music educators, composers, managers, and presenters, nominates artists for the Career Grants.
 An Executive Committee makes final Career Grant selections and also chooses recipients for the Avery Fisher Prize.
 The Avery Fisher Artist Program is committed to all forms of diversity, with award recipients being chosen based on outstanding musical merit.

 Avery Fisher Prize

-The Avery Fisher Artist Program awards the Prize to solo instrumentalists who have demonstrated outstanding achievement and excellence in music, with consideration, since 2004, also being given to chamber ensembles.
+The Program awards the Prize to solo instrumentalists who have demonstrated outstanding artistic achievement and leadership in classical music, with consideration, since 2004, also being given to chamber ensembles.
 There is no age limit, and recipients must be U.S. citizens or permanent U.S. residents.
-The Avery Fisher Wall in David Geffen Hall (formerly Avery Fisher Hall) at Lincoln Center commemorates all who have received the Prize, which currently carries a monetary award of $100,000.
+The Avery Fisher Tribute Wall in David Geffen Hall (formerly Avery Fisher Hall) at Lincoln Center commemorates all who have received the Prize, which carries a monetary award of $ 100,000.

 Avery Fisher Career Grants